Spiti Valley

 Exploring the breathtaking landscapes of Spiti Valley: A must-do on your list of things to do in Spiti Valley.

 Since the Spiti Valley separates India and Tibet, the name Spiti means “The Middle Land”.
-Spiti, as its name suggests, is home to a number of monasteries.
-Notably the magnificent Key Monastery, which is the greatest monastery in the entire Spiti Valley and over a thousand years old.
+Spiti, as its name suggests, is home to some monasteries.
+Notably, the magnificent Key Monastery, which is the greatest monastery in the entire Spiti Valley and is over a thousand years old.

 Spiti Valley, a sparsely populated region, is a haven for adventure seekers, offering a variety of trekking routes and mountain passes.
-Spiti valley tourism enthusiasts can experience the breathtaking beauty of the second-longest glacier in the world, Bara-Shigri Glacier, visible in stunning 360-degrees from Kunzum La.
+Spiti Valley tourism enthusiasts can experience the breathtaking beauty of the second-longest glacier in the world, Bara-Shigri Glacier, visible stunning 360 degrees from Kunzum La.
 All of these treks begin in Kaza (the capital of Spiti and a central hub for Spiti Valley Tourism), from where you establish your base camp, and lead to numerous peaks offering panoramic views of the entire Himalayan range

 Languages Spoken in Spiti Valley